johnsosoka/ifpa-api-python/docs/usage/director.md

-# Directors
+# Director

-The Directors resource provides access to tournament director information, their tournament history, and country director assignments.
+The Director resource provides access to tournament director information, their tournament history, and country director assignments.

 ## Search for Directors